hassio-addons/bashio/README.md

 ## Functions

-Bashio has more then 250+ functions available: communicating with the Supervisor API, Have I Been Pwned, file system, logging, configuration handling and a lot more!
+Bashio has more than 250+ functions available: communicating with the Supervisor API, Have I Been Pwned, file system, logging, configuration handling and a lot more!

-The best way to get around, would be by looking at the different modules available in the [`lib`](lib) folder.
-Each module has its own file, and each function has been documented inside the code base.
+The best way to get around would be by looking at the different modules available in the [`lib`](lib) folder.
+Each module has its own file, and each function has been documented inside the codebase.

-Further more, Bashio is used by the
+Furthermore, Bashio is used by the
 [Home Assistant Community Add-ons project][repository], those add-ons will be a great resource of practical examples.